Zakmapping/F4X-Hub/README.md

 # F4X-Hub
 F4X Hub is an Exploit for Roblox that you can use in all games without any problems, Made by F4X, a developer with 2 years of experience in Luau programming and is a professional in it.
 This Exploit will help you a lot.
-It is also under development and has interface issues and so on.
-Many thanks to Orion Library for enabling me to build a simple Exploit.
+It is also under development and has interface issues

 # How to use F4X Hub?!:
 1- First, copy this loadstring below this message and put it in any executor